iampujan/firestore2bq/README.md

 The official script is not yet modified and PR request is still not merged.
 So, i created this repo.

-How to use these script?
-Follow this blog i created in medium. https://medium.com/p/a82a4b52f602/
+How to use these script?(In Draft Version Currently, soon to be published) Follow this blog i created in medium. https://medium.com/p/a82a4b52f602/